 At the conclusion of the investigation, the investigator(s) generally will compile an investigation report that fairly summarizes the relevant evidence.
 The investigation report may consist of any information, documents, data, or other evidence that will be provided to the Title IX Hearing Panel/adjudicators.
 At the investigator's discretion, such information may include, as applicable: the formal complaint; the notice of allegations; any other evidence obtained during the investigation; and the investigator's report of the investigation.
 The investigation report will be forwarded to the Title IX Coordinator.
-The Title IX Coordinator will review the investigation report and has the discretion to ask the investigator(s) for clarification, additional investigation, and/or to have information added, removed, or redacted from the investigation report.
+The University strives to complete the investigation within fifty (50) calendar days.